HosamFathy/Simple-Drawing-Console/README.md

 - Predefined Shapes: Quickly draw squares, rectangles, triangles, and cubes with precise dimensions.
 - Color Selection: Choose from a palette of colors, such as red, green, blue, and more, for your drawings.
 - Interactive Menu: A simple, text-based menu guides users to select their desired options easily.
+- Run in EMU8086 and TASM Environments: Fully compatible with EMU8086 and TASM (Turbo Assembler), allowing seamless execution and learning in these popular environments for assembly programming.
 - Exit with Grace: Allows users to exit gracefully with a farewell message.